m-decoster/RsGenetic/README.md

 at your option.

+## Note

+This library is currently in maintenance mode.
+There have been some indications that the API needs an update to be more flexible, which would require an incrementation of the major version number (#23, #30).
+Unfortunately, I currently do not have the time to implement such a redesign.
+I will however continue to reply to issues and merge pull requests, but features might not be implemented by me, depending on their size.

 ### Contribution

 Contributions are always welcome.
 Take a look at the issues for any enhancements that need to be